warpxprotocol/warpx/README.md

 **Reward Distribution**

 - Takers Pay Makers Earn
-- No matter how(e.g limit order or add liquidity to the pool) user provides its liquidity to the pool, will get rewards of trading fee
+- No matter how (e.g limit order or add liquidity to the pool) the user provide liquidity to the pool, they will receive rewards from trading fees.

 ## NOMT

 > [the Nearly-Optimal Merkle Trie Database](https://www.rob.tech/blog/introducing-nomt/)

 - Storage layer
-- Since fully on-chain matching order requires large amount of storage io, it is important to make cost efficient as much as possible. _warpX_ applied _NOMT_
+- Since fully on-chain order matching requires a large amount of storage I/O, it is important to make it as cost-efficient as possible. _warpX_ applied _NOMT_.

 ## Multi Asset